-- The Designated Safeguarding lead will carry out their roles in accordance with Keeping Children Safe in Education 2023. - The school has appointed Mrs Amanda Allnutt as the Designated Safeguarding Lead (DSL), they are a member of the senior leadership team.
-The DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school. - Greenvale Primary School has appointed Deputy DSLs who will have delegated responsibilities and act in the DSL's absence. - Mrs Lisa Powlesland, Deputy Headteacher - Mrs Melanie Harris, Family Support and Parenting Practitioner

-- Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The Designated Safeguarding Lead and any deputies will undergo appropriate training to provide them with the knowledge and skills required to carry out their role. - The headteacher will be kept informed of any significant issues by the DDSL's. - The DSL and any deputy DSL's training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods (e-bulletins, conferences, local meetings, other training etc.) at regular intervals and at least annually, to keep up with any developments relevant to their role. - Availability during term time the DSL (or a DDSL) will always be available (during school hours) for school staff to discuss any safeguarding concerns.
-Adequate and appropriate cover arrangements will be made for any out of hours/out of term activities.

-During school holidays, the DSL will provide appropriate emergency contact details to the MASH Education Lead on the understanding that these will only be used if absolutely necessary and will not be shared elsewhere.
+- The school has appointed Mrs Amanda Allnutt as the Designated Safeguarding Lead (DSL).
+They are a member of the senior leadership team.
+The DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school. - We have appointed 3 Deputy DSLs (DDSLs), who have delegated responsibilities and act in the DSL's absence.
+Mrs M Harris, Mrs L Powlesland and Mrs S Wilder. - Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The DSL carries out their role as identified in Appendix C of Keeping Children Safe in Education, (P170) 2024, these duties are set out in their job description. - The Designated Safeguarding Lead undergoes appropriate training to provide them with the knowledge and skills required to carry out their role.
+DDSLs are trained to the same standard as the DSL.
+Accredited DSL training, specific to the role, is renewed every two years.
+Knowledge and skills are updated at regular intervals, at least annually, according to the needs of the school - The headteacher is kept informed of any significant issues by the DSL. - Availability during term time the DSL (or a DDSL) is always available (during school hours) for school staff to discuss any safeguarding concerns.
+Adequate and appropriate cover arrangements are made for school trips and any out of hours/out of term activities During school holidays, the DSL will provide appropriate emergency contact details to the MASH Education Lead on the understanding that these will only be used if absolutely necessary and will not be shared elsewhere.

-• It is the role of the DSL to:
+It is the role of the DSL to:

 - Act as main contact point for all school staff to discuss any safeguarding concerns. - Manage and maintain the confidential paper/electronic case management systems to record concerns about pupils/students to ensure the quality of information is accurate, proportionate, and timely, also assessment/referrals are made appropriately. - Coordinate safeguarding action for individual children.
-In the case of Children in Care, the DSL should have the details of the child's social worker and the name of the virtual school head in the authority who looks after the child (with the DSL liaising closely with the designated teacher.) - Liaise with the headteacher or principal to inform them of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+In the case of Children in Care, the DSL should have the details of the child's social worker and the name of

+- the virtual school head in the authority who looks after the child (with the DSL liaising closely with the designated teacher.) - Liaise with the headteacher or principal to inform them of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
 This includes being aware of the requirement for children to have an Appropriate Adult.
-Further information can be found in the Statutory guidance PACE Code C 2019 - To liaise with safeguarding partners, other agencies, and staff in line with KCSIE 2023 and WTSC 2018. - Ensure that Medway referral procedures are followed as necessary (see referral process page 2). - As required, represent and liaise appropriately with other professionals and ensure the school is represented at multi-agency safeguarding meetings (including child protection conferences). - Act as a source of support, advice and expertise for all staff during term time for staff in the school to be able to discuss any safeguarding concerns. - Understand the importance of information sharing both within the school and with other schools and agencies. - To encourage a culture of listening to children and taking account of their wishes and feelings, among all staff this will assist with any measures the school may put in place to protect them. - Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within Keeping Children Safe in Education 2023
+Further information can be found in the Statutory guidance - PACE Code C 2019 - To liaise with safeguarding partners, other agencies, and staff in line with KCSIE 2024 and WTSC 2023. - Ensure that Medway referral procedures are followed as necessary (see referral process page 2). - As required, represent and liaise appropriately with other professionals and ensure the school is represented at multi-agency safeguarding meetings (including child protection conferences). - Act as a source of support, advice and expertise for all staff during term time for staff in the school to be able to discuss any safeguarding concerns. - Understand the importance of information sharing both within the school and with other schools and agencies. - To encourage a culture of listening to children and taking account of their wishes and feelings, among all staff this will assist with any measures the school may put in place to protect them. - Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within Keeping Children Safe in Education 2024